microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2xidentityuserflow-delete-identityprovider.md

 ## Response

-If successful, this method returns `204 No Content` response code.
+If successful, this method returns a `204 No Content` response code.
+If unsuccessful, a `4xx` error will be returned with specific details.

 ## Example